The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Data Reduction and Analysis

 \subsection{Pipeline and Catalogs}

 We started by using the rate files STScI (Space Telescope Science Institute) Pipeline\footnote{see \url{https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline-overview/stages-of-jwst-data-processing} for details} Stage 1 products to perform the bias subtraction, dark current correction, and on-the-ramp fitting to produce partially calibrated slope images.
 The pipeline Stage 2 {\em calwebb\_image2} was used for all data, including WFSS observations in order to populate the world coordinate system (WCS) of each image using {\em assign\_wcs}, and apply the appropriate imaging filter flat-field using {\em flat\_field}.
-We used the STScI pipeline version 1.9.4, CRDS version 11.16.20 and the CRDS context file {\em jwst\_1041.pmap}, which were the most up to date at the time.
+The final pipeline processing of the observations was completed in August 2023, using the STScI pipeline version 1.10.2, CRDS version 11.17.0 and the CRDS context file {\em jwst\_1110.pmap} (these were the most up to date at the time.)
 These steps were performed in order to be able to produce 1D fully calibrated spectra using an implementation of the SBE (Simulation Based Extraction) technique detailed in \citet{Pirzkal17a} from partially calibrated WFSS observations in units of DN/s.